-- Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners (Sunderland Safeguarding Children Partnership). - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirements for children to have an Appropriate Adult (PACE Code C 2019). - As required liaise with the case manager (Headteacher, or where the Headteacher is the subject of the allegations, the Executive Headteacher) and the Designated Officer through Together for Children, operating on behalf of the Local Authority, for child protection concerns in cases which concern a staff member. - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians, SENDCo and Physical and Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Liaise with the Physical and Mental Health Lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school. - Ensure that they know the cohort of children, who have or have had, a Social Worker and understand their academic progress and attainment, and maintaining a culture of high aspirations for this cohort.
+- Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners (Sunderland Safeguarding Children Partnership). - Liaise with the Head of School to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirements for children to have an Appropriate Adult (PACE Code C 2019). - As required liaise with the case manager (Head of School, or where the Head of School is the subject of the allegations, the Chair of the Local Governing Body) and the Designated Officer through Together for Children, operating on behalf of the Local Authority, for child protection concerns in cases which concern a staff member. - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians, SENDCo and Physical and Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Liaise with the Physical and Mental Health Lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.

-• Support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a

-Social Worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
+- Work with the Head of School and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school. - Ensure that they know the cohort of children, who have or have had, a Social Worker and understand their academic progress and attainment, and maintaining a culture of high aspirations for this cohort. - Support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a Social Worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.